-Systemic racism occurs when institutions or systems create or maintain racial inequity, often as a result of hidden institutional biases in policies, practices and procedures that privilege some groups and disadvantage others.
+Systemic racism occurs when institutions or systems create or maintain racial inequity, often as a result of hidden institutional biases in policies, practices and procedures that privilege some groups and disadvantage others.1

 ADRIO’s commitment to confront the inequities of systemic racism forms the foundation of this policy framework for diversity, equity and inclusion.
 This policy framework is meant to be a living document that will be enhanced over time, based on experiences built and lessons learned from its implementation.

-To read the full Diversity, Equity and Inclusion Policy Framework, click here.
+Read the Diversity, Equity and Inclusion Policy Framework here.